anthonysim/anthonysim/README.md

 ### Welcome to my GitHub profile!

 <div>
 My name is <strong>Anthony Sim</strong>.
 I am a <strong>Frontend-focused Software Engineer</strong> with a background in Accounting, Auditing, and Defense Contracting.
-I also previously held a Secret Security Clearance while working at a Department of Defense (DoD) federal agency.
 </div>

 ### Connect with me!